Javascript is not enabled.

 She frowns slightly and says, “I know I should, but it would crush him if he were diagnosed with Alzheimer’s dementia.”

 It would hurt them both, I am sure.
 She is afraid the diagnosis would make him give up on himself.
 Even the thought of asking him to undergo a neurological or neuropsychological evaluation triggers her guilty feelings.
-Her instinct is to protect Bob, not confront him.
-She knows she is protecting herself, too, from what would be devastating news and an upturning of their lives.
-Yet, she still worries.

 Spouses and adult children have always struggled to know what to do in these situations.
-Should they seek an assessment and hope their concerns about a relative’s memory lapses are groundless or that the lapses are due to some correctable cause — for instance, a medication interaction or hormone imbalance?
-The risk, of course, is receiving the hard blow of a dementia diagnosis.
-Or should they avoid noticing increasingly frequent “senior moments”?
-That would risk ignoring a brewing family crisis.
+Should they seek an assessment and hope that their concerns about a relative’s memory lapses are groundless or that the lapses are due to some correctable cause — for instance, a medication interaction or hormone imbalance?

 In my experience, family members, such as Sandra, most often choose avoidance, at least early on, saying, “Why should I make my relative get diagnostic testing for a condition for which there are no good treatments?”
-But since 2021, two new drugs, Aduhelm and Leqembi, have become available to slow the progression of mild to moderate Alzheimer’s dementia.
-While evidence suggests they are only modestly helpful, they herald a dawning age of more effective treatments for the disease when it is addressed in its early stages.
-Putting off diagnostic testing — and thereby delaying the start of treatment — could reduce their ultimate benefit.
+But since 2021, two new drugs, Aduhelm and Leqembi, have become available to potentially slow the progression of mild to moderate Alzheimer’s dementia.

-Why should family caregivers confront head on the signs of a loved one’s possible dementia?
+Why should family caregivers confront head-on the signs of a loved one’s possible dementia?
 Here are some ideas:

 Fight fear with information